lulvk/lulvk.github.io/_pages/freelance.md

 ---

-I will proofread and edit your documents for:
+I can proofread and edit your documents for:
 * Spelling, grammar, punctuation...
 * ... but also for consistency, readability, and flow.